videolan/x265/doc/reST/cli.rst

 	:option:`--scenecut` 0 or :option:`--no-scenecut` disables adaptive
 	I frame placement.
 Default 40

+.. option:: --bias-for-scenecut <0..100.0>

+	This value represents the percentage difference between the inter cost and intra cost of a frame used in scenecut detection.
+For example, a value of 5 indicates, if the inter cost of a frame is greater than or equal to 95 percent of the intra cost of the frame, then detect this frame as scenecut.
+Values between 5 and 15 are recommended.
+Default 5.

 .. option:: --intra-refresh

 	Enables Periodic Intra Refresh(PIR) instead of keyframe insertion.